Audio Merger

 Can I merge audio files with different sample rates?

-Yes, but audio files with matching sample rates merge more smoothly.
-If files have different sample rates, the tool may normalize them to a common sample rate, which could affect quality slightly.
-For best results, use audio files with the same sample rate and format.
+Yes, but matching sample rates merge more smoothly.
+The tool may normalize different rates to a common value, which could affect quality slightly.

 Is my audio data secure?